Goal-guided Generative Prompt Injection Attack on Large Language Models: Experiments

 \subsection{Main Results}

-The experimental results are as shown in Tab. \ref{tab:main-results}.
-Although we set the insertion position at the end of the clean text, we also give the attack effects of different insertion positions in Appendix Section A.5.
+The experimental results are shown in Tab. \ref{tab:main-results}.
+Although we set the insertion position at the end of the clean text, we also give the attack effects of different insertion positions in Appendix Section G.

-The results on four public datasets show that the first-generation ChatGPT-3.5 and ChatGPT-3.5-Turbo have the lowest defence capabilities.
+The results on four public datasets show that the first-generation ChatGPT-3.5 and ChatGPT-3.5-Turbo have the lowest defense capabilities.
 Obviously, when ChatGPT first came out, it didn’t think too much about being attacked.
 Similarly, the small model 7b of Llama-2 is also very weak in resisting attacks.
 Of course, it is indisputable that the clean accuracy of the models of the Llama series is also very low.
 The output of small models is more susceptible to noise.

 On the other hand, taking ChatGPT-4 as an example, if we compare the ASR values on the 4 data sets, we can conclude that our attack algorithm is more likely to succeed on the data set SQuAD 2.0, while mathematical problems are the most difficult to attack.
-In contrast to \cite{zhou2023mathattack} ASR $41.15$ with ChatGPT-3.5 on GSM8k, our attack algorithm with ASR $44.87$ is a general attack strategy and is not specifically designed for problems involving mathematical reasoning.
+In contrast to ASR $41.15$ with ChatGPT-3.5 on GSM8k in the paper \cite{zhou2023mathattack}, our attack algorithm with ASR $44.87$ is a general attack strategy and is not specifically designed for problems involving mathematical reasoning.